build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 The interactive scenario has three main phases: deploy resources, demonstrate resiliency, and destroy resources.

-This example uses your default VPC and its default security group, which must allow inbound HTTP traffic on port 80 from your computer's IP address.
+**Note:** This example uses your default VPC and its default security group, which must allow inbound HTTP traffic on port 80 from your computer's IP address.
 If you prefer, you can create a custom VPC and modify the example code to use your custom VPC instead.
 Find out more in the [Amazon Virtual Private Cloud User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).